These 3-ingredient desserts are so easy and impossible to resist!

 But we all have those moments when the craving hits and you need something fast!

-These 3-ingredient desserts are generally fast and made of things you probably have in-house already.
+Luckily, these 3-ingredient desserts are fast and made of things you probably have in-house already.
+Woo hoo!

 An ice cream maker is never going to be a bad investment.
 I promise you won’t regret having one on hand!